What is a MAMIL?

-MAMIL is an acronym for Middle Aged Man (or Men) in Lycra, a term that is particularly in Australia and the UK to describe a middle aged (or thereabouts) man who rides a bike whilst adorned in lycra (aka Spandex).
-It is a term mostly used by non cyclists to describe male cyclists rather than a term that male cyclists would use to describe themselves and as such, it is often used to poke fun, albeit in a good natured way, in a majority of cases.
-I choose to embrace the term (probably for the best given the name of my Blog) but I also feel it necessary to delve more deeply into the meaning, history and its usage within popular culture in order to set the record straight on what I believe it is to be a MAMIL.
+MAMIL is an acronym for Middle Aged Man (or Men) in Lycra, a term that is used particularly in Australia and the UK to describe a middle-aged man who rides a bike whilst adorned in lycra (aka Spandex).
+It is a term mostly used by non-cyclists to describe male cyclists rather than a term that male cyclists would use to describe themselves.
+It is often used to poke fun, albeit in a good natured way, in a majority of cases.
+I choose to embrace the term (probably for the best given the name of my Blog) but I also feel it necessary to delve more deeply into the meaning, history and usage within popular culture in order to set the record straight on what I believe it is to be a MAMIL.

 Oxford Dictionary Definition of MAMIL

 (British Informal, Noun) ‘A middle-aged man who is a very keen road cyclist, typically one who rides an expensive bike and wears the type of clothing associated with professional cyclists.’